 With the big weekend coming up, many of us are sitting around plotting all sorts of activities, both fun and not-so-fun.
-If you’re looking for something to do, here’s a checklist of twenty three things you can work on this weekend that will improve your finances.
+If you’re looking for something to do, here’s a checklist of twenty three things you can work on this weekend that will improve your finances by saving you money.
 Each one you complete will pay long-term dividends for improving your financial situation, even if a few require a small expenditure now.

 1. Install CFLs all over your home.
 I just compared my energy use from one year ago to the month just passed.
 Even though the weather was significantly colder this year compared to last (meaning greater energy costs for heating), I actually used substantially less energy during the month compared to the previous year – and thus my electric bill was not nearly as large.
 The only major change I made in that year was switching to CFLs.